velcrafting/supabase-web3-wallet-auth-starter/README.md

 pnpm dev
 ```

+## Multi-wallet flow

+1. Sign in with any wallet to create a session.
+2. Navigate to **Dashboard → Wallets**.
+3. Click **Link wallet** and complete the signature to attach another wallet to the current profile.
+4. Use **Remove wallet** next to any entry to unlink it.
+The list should update after each action.

+These steps exercise the API routes for linking and removing wallets so contributors can verify the feature locally.

 ## RLS configuration

 In order to be able to use the RLS wrapper, you need to first create a new `rls_client` postgres user and use that in your `DATABASE_URL` env variable instead of the default `postgres` which bypasses RLS: